pyquil.quil module

 dagger() Program[source]

-Creates the conjugate transpose of the Quil program.
+Create the conjugate transpose of the Quil program.
 The program must contain only gate applications.

 Returns: